11 Fun Facts About Fiji

 1. Traditional drink kava

 Kava is a drink made from a root that grows all throughout the Pacific islands.
 The process is as follows – drying the root, powdering it, mixing water, and later consuming it.
-The root is also popularly known for its medicinal values.
+The root is also popularly known for its medicinal value.

 2. Extremely venomous sea snakes

 On the coastline of Fiji, the black and white banded sea snakes are quite in number.
 This snake type is 20 times more venomous than any land snake.
 Fortunately, the size of its mouth is so small that it can’t bite us humans.
-The species only attack when disturbed or provoked.
+The species only attacks when disturbed or provoked.

 3. Traditional dance ‘Meke’